3 min read

 You might’ve pushed it to the back of your mind until now.
 Now, you’re wondering whether a Power of Attorney is essential.
 You might’ve even dismissed a Power of Attorney as ‘something for the terminally ancient’.

 But the recent pandemic has shown us that we never really know what’s around the corner.
-That means facing up to the fact that there are a few bits and bobs we need to get in order, just in case the worst happens.
+That means facing up to the fact that there are a few things we need to get in order, just in case the worst happens.

 A Power of Attorney is essential, regardless of age.
 It guarantees peace of mind for you and less stress for your loved ones.